mmonj/class-notes/docs/CSCI 381 - Python/review/midterm-problem-sets4.md

    &nbsp;

 3. Write a function that extracts and reverses a slice of a list (start to end indices inclusive).
+It should handle out-of-bound cases gracefully.
+You are not allowed to use the built-in slice operations.

    ```python
    def reverse_slice(lst: list[int], start: int, end: int) -> list[int]: